Frequently Asked Questions:

 US Pacific Time Zone.

-How do I take a virtual class?
+How do I take an online fitness class?

-Virtual classes are taught through Zoom.
+All classes are taught through Zoom.
 You can log on through the internet or download the Zoom Application from the App.
 Store on your device.
 Terril will send you an email reminder for class with a link to Zoom, Meeting ID & Password.